Parent & Family Engagement Policy & Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-- Hold workshops connecting caregivers to tools and resources, such as Family Literacy Night, Family Science Night, Family Math Night. .
+- Hold workshops connecting caregivers to tools and resources, such as Family Literacy Night, Family Science Night, Family Math and Literacy Night,

-- Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through parent/teacher conferences, newsletter articles, Principal Coffees.
+- Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through parent/teacher conferences, newsletter articles, family engagement events.

-- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as Mental Health team Parent Presentations and Workshop on understanding of Multi-Tier Systems of Support.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as Clinical Health Team Parent Presentations and Workshop on understanding of Multi-Tier Systems of Support.

 - Provide peer mentors and classroom buddies through the Family Center and Parent Liaison.